Regular readers will know that The Escape Artist grew up in a tiny village in the back end of nowhere in rural Cambridgeshire.

 However, all this newspaper fluff brought the lifestyles of the rich and famous to the attention of a young and impressionable Escape Artist.
 The comparisons seemed dramatic between the beautiful people in the glossy magazine and the errr…more ordinary looking people around me at school or wherever.
 This was not so much FOMO (Fear of Missing Out)…it seemed more like COMO (Certainty of Missing Out).

 The young Escape Artist can perhaps be forgiven a certain amount of shallowness.
 I was as smart as the next guy.
 Trouble was, the next guy in Swavesey was an idiot.

 After that TV programme last week, The Escape Artist was the subject of some debate in the national press as to how “realistic” or “normal” his case is.
 As to realism, well you can’t get more real than what actually happened.
-And The Escape Artist never claimed to be normal.
-My teachers at school told me I was “special”.
+And I’ve never claimed to be normal.
 I developed an abnormally strong motivation to achieve financial security based on a mixture of “towards” and “away-from” motivations.

 - “Towards” motivation is how we are attracted to things that we want.
 And the desires and ambitions of the Young Escape Artist were undoubtedly fed by those glossy magazine images and stories.

 - “Away from” motivation is how we are repelled by things that we fear, distrust or dislike.
-The Escape Artist never inherited any money but he did inherit a fear of poverty.
+I never inherited any money but I did inherit a fear of poverty.